UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

     a_tuple = (2,3,4,5)
     a_tuple_of_strings = ('this', 'that', 'the', 'other')

+You can also put any type of object in a tuple...
+(sense a theme here?)

 Tuples are **not** the same as lists.

 The exact difference is a topic for next session.

-.. nextslide:: for
+for
+---

 Sometimes called a 'determinate' loop

-When you need to do something to everything in a sequence
+When you need to do something to all the objects in a sequence

 .. code-block:: ipython

     In [10]: a_list = [2,3,4,5]

     In [11]: for item in a_list:
-       ....:     print item
+       ....:     print(item)
        ....:
     2
     3